hsoiland/flask-file-line-search-tech-challenge/README.md

-Rokt Parser
+Line Parser
 ===

-Rokt parser is a flask hosted application, it has a single route `/`.
+Line Parser is a flask hosted application, it has a single route `/`.
 This route takes a `filename` corresponding to a file in app/test-files and a `from` and `to` date to select the lines from request params.